allan-tulane/fa-25-recitation-01-IsaiahVK/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

   For linear search, the worst case is an element that does not exist.
-For binary search, its a key that forces the list down to the smallest search space.
+For binary search, its a key that forces the list down to the smallest search space, which would also be a key that does not exist.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?